Payouts concept

 ## Fees

-Merchants can use the `absorbPayoutFee` and `absorbNetworkFee` boolean parameters in their payout requests to control how both the payout fee and network fee are deducted.&#x20;
+Use the `absorbPayoutFee` and `absorbNetworkFee` boolean parameters in your payout request to control how each fee is handled:

-* **Absorbed by the merchant** (deducted from their account balance), or
+* **Absorbed by the merchant** — deducted from your account balance.

-* **Deducted from the payout amount**, reducing the amount the recipient receives.
+* **Deducted from the payout amount** — reduces the cryptocurrency amount the recipient receives.

 ### Examples